cjiong/LearnSwift/README.md

 ## About Me

-I am Chen Jiong, a thrid-year college student at Guangdong University of Technology.
+I am Chen Jiong, a Senior student at Guangdong University of Technology.

 ## Project Index & GIF Showcase